C++ Vehicle App Development

 Vehicle Model Access

-In order to facilitate the implementation, the whole vehicle is abstracted into model classes.
+In order to facilitate the implementation, the whole set of vehicle signals is abstracted into model classes.
 Please check the tutorial about creating models for more details.
 In this section, the focus is on using the model.

 The first thing you need to do is to get access to the Vehicle Model.
-If you derived your project repository from our template, we already provide a generated model in the folder app/vehicle_model/include/.
-This folder is already configured as “include folder” of the CMake tooling.
+If you derived your project repository from our template, we already provide a generated model as a Conan source package.
+The library is already referenced as “include folder” in the CMake files.
 Hence, in most cases no additional setup is necessary.
 How to tailor the model to your needs or how you could get access to vehicle services is described in the tutorial linked above.
+In your source code the model is included via #include "vehicle/Vehicle.hpp" (as shown above).

 logger().info("Got speed!");